A Guide To Choosing Your Wedding Shoes

-‘You can never take too much care over the choice of your shoes.
-Too many women think that they are unimportant, but the real proof of an elegant woman is what is on her feet.’ – Christian Dior
+‘You can never take too much care over the choice of your shoes. – Christian Dior

 There are so many decisions to make when it comes to choosing your wedding shoes.

 Heels or flats, white or coloured, plain or patterned, funky or traditional.

 Have you chosen your wedding shoes yet?
 Flatties or heels?
 Or a mix of both?

 I’m a flattie shoe person, someone who would love to be able to wear heels.